Gray Media: Gray Television

 Gray announced on April 24, 2019, a joint venture with Grand Ole Opry Entertainment Group, a subsidiary of Ryman Hospitality Properties, a former owner of The Nashville Network.
 The services would consist of a broadcast diginet and an OTT streaming platform.
 The joint venture is based in Nashville under general manager Drew Riefenberger.
 Gray contributed distribution and marketing capabilities, multicast knowledge and affiliate Gray TV stations.
 The Circle TV network made its launch on January 1, 2020.

-On February 1, 2021, Gray Television announced its intent to acquire all Quincy Media's broadcasting properties for $925 million in cash.
-To comply with federal regulators, Gray would divest Quincy stations in Tucson; Harrisburg, Illinois; Waterloo/Cedar Rapids, Iowa; and Madison, La Crosse, and Wausau in Wisconsin over to Allen Media Group.
+On February 1, 2021, Gray announced its intent to acquire all Quincy Media's broadcasting properties for $925 million in cash.
+To comply with federal regulators, Gray would divest Quincy stations in Tucson; Harrisburg, Illinois; Waterloo/Cedar Rapids, Iowa; and Madison, La Crosse and Wausau in Wisconsin over to Allen Media Group.
 Gray's acquisition of Quincy Media was completed on August 2.

-In March 2021, Gray Television revealed plans to purchase a shuttered General Motors plant in Atlanta suburb Doraville, Georgia and transform the site into a media production community called Assembly.
-The "studio city" is set to include multiple film studios, as well as apartments, townhomes, a hotel, corporate offices, restaurants and retail space.
+In March 2021, Gray revealed plans to purchase a shuttered General Motors plant in Atlanta suburb Doraville, Georgia, and transform the site into a media production community called Assembly.
+The "studio city" was planned to include multiple film studios, as well as apartments, townhomes, a hotel, corporate offices, restaurants and retail space.
 In September 2021, Gray Television purchased Doraville-based Third Rail Studios for $27.5 million.

 On May 3, 2021, Gray announced plans to buy the television division of Meredith Corporation for $2.7 billion.
 If approved, Gray would sell WJRT-TV to acquire competing station WNEM-TV, owned by Meredith.
-It is revealed that Allen Media Group would purchase WJRT-TV in Flint for $70 million.
+It was revealed that Allen Media Group would purchase WJRT-TV in Flint for $70 million.
 The sale was completed on December 1.

+On September 18, 2021, Gray launched InvestigateTV, a weekly program featuring investigative stories from a national team and Gray local investigations to a national audience.
+The program draws from an investigative unit formed at WVUE under Raycom ownership.

+In January 2022, Gray acquired 24 low-powered station from Lowcountry 34 Media for over $3.75 million.

+In March 2022, Gray acquired 4 former Box stations from L4 Media Group: KBXS-CD in Shreveport, Louisiana, WBXA-CD in Birmingham, Alabama, WBXC-CD in Champaign, Illinois, and WBXM-CD in Montgomery, Alabama, reuniting them with WBXH-CD in Baton Rouge, Louisiana.

+In May 2022, Gray reached an agreement with the Telemundo Network Group expanding the term of Gray’s affiliation agreements with Telemundo.
+This new agreement allows Gray the right to launch the first local Telemundo affiliations on their television stations in 22 additional markets.

+On September 28, 2022, Gray announced its intent to purchase WBQC-LD for $2.5 million.
+The sale was completed on November 21, making WBQC-LD a sister station to WXIX-TV.

+On September 11, 2023, InvestigateTV+, a weekday expansion of the InvestigateTV franchise, launched on all Gray television stations and is syndicated to stations outside of a Gray market.